Brunei Food Guide

 Fresh Fruit Juices

-Freshly squeezed tropical fruit juices available at markets and restaurants, featuring local fruits.
+Freshly squeezed tropical fruit juices made from local fruit, sold at markets and restaurants.